KenKundert/inform/doc/user.rst

 """""""

 .. py:function:: columns(array, pagewidth=79, alignment='<', leader='    ')
+   :noindex:

-:func:`inform.columns` distributes the values of an array over enough columns to fill the screen.
+:func:`columns` distributes the values of an array over enough columns to fill the screen.

 This example prints out the phonetic alphabet: